• Skip to primary navigation

 How to get an online prescription for atopic dermatitis?

-Upload photos and complete a consultation on Miiskin to receive a personalized treatment plan and a prescription.
+Have a consultation with a dermatologist via Miskin, if they deem it adequate they will issue your prescription.
 New consultations are $59 and medication refill visits are only $39.

 How to get my medication for atopic dermatitis?

+Your dermatologist will issue your prescription to any pharmacy you choose.
 If you select Foothills as your pharmacy, you can order your medication right on Miiskin and after payment is processed, it will be delivered to your home.
-If you choose a different pharmacy you can go the same day your prescription is issued.
 Most Foothills medications are $48.99, with a few exceptions priced at $58.99 and $68.99

 Start consultation